RatJuggler/advent-of-code/README.md

 Advent of Code https://adventofcode.com

-I only started in 2019 but enjoyed it so much I'm doing the previous years.

-I've completed 2015 using Python (3.6+).
-As I hadn't done much Python before it was an excellent learning exercise.
+- 2020 - Waiting for this to start.
+I am going to use Java 11.

+- 2019 - Started using Python (3.x), but not completed.
+Need to go back and work on this.

+- 2018 - Not started.

+- 2017 - Not started.

-I've now completed 2016 using Java 11.
+- 2016 - Completed using Java 11.
 Certainly seemed a lot harder solving these puzzles in Java rather than Python :thinking:.

+- 2015 - Completed using Python (3.x).
+Doing As I hadn't done much Python before it was an excellent learning exercise.

 ##### Some general points about my solutions: